Funny books for cancer patients!

 These funny books for cancer patients that laugh at cancer are just the answer.
 Written by clever people with great stories, they sprinkle humor, lessons, and companionship over what concerns you the most: cancer.

-We know that new biographies of cancer survivors come out every day, sadly way too many for us to review.
+We know that new biographies of cancer survivors come out every day, but sadly way too many for us to review.
 And since we don’t want you to read (or gift) yet another cheap “sassy” celebrity book that drops a lot of names and very little content, we’ve taken extra care in selecting these books.

 Big C, little ta-ta: Kicking Breast Cancer’s Butt in 7 Humorous Stories